 - Green OA consists in publishing contributions that are either in preprint format – meaning that the content has yet to undergo refereeing and final editing, – or that have already appeared in journals, books or series, in accordance with traditional commercial editorial standards.
 They are deposited in appropriate online repositories only after a certain time delay or ‘embargo’ has elapsed, for universal access and long-term conservation

 - Gold OA, on the other hand, means that a contribution is freely available through OA upon publication.
 Some journals may charge authors fees termed Article Processing Charges (APC) in order for their articles to be published.
 These fees cover editorial and publication costs.
 Alternatively, OA may be entirely subsidised or funded by the submitting author’s institution or other research institutions: in this way, the contribution is made available free of charge for all parties involved.
 This form of Gold OA without fees is called Platinum (or Diamond) OA.

 Bononia University Press supports and is committed to promoting Platinum and Gold OA publishing.
-We have developed an integrated OA publishing system which meets the needs of all fields of knowledge.
+We have developed an integrated OA publishing system that meets the needs of all fields of knowledge.
 We work with Authors and Funding Institutions to ensure that all necessary requirements of our agreements are fulfilled.
-Our journals do not charge Authors fees for the submission or request for publication of their contributions.
+Under a shared policy, our journals do not charge Authors fees for the submission or request for publication of their contributions.

-All OA works available on our publishing platform buponline.com is marked by an Open Access logo.
+All OA works available on our publishing platform buponline.com are marked by an Open Access logo.

 Open Access Journals

 Our journals are published in Gold or Platinum OA: their content is made freely and openly available, with no access barriers or registration required.